 On July 28, 2023, Aera A/S, an IP consultancy firm in Denmark representing an unidentified opponent, filed a notice of opposition with the European Patent Office (the "EPO") in respect of EP 3678649 (the "EP '649" Patent), which is a patent directed to a nasal spray formulation of epinephrine.
-While a deadline to respond has not yet been set by the EPO, we expect to vigorously defend the '649 Patent.
+The deadline to respond is December 17, 2023 and we expect to vigorously defend the '649 Patent.
 The results of any notice of opposition are inherently unpredictable and uncertain, and could result in the EPO finding the patent to be invalid or unenforceable.

 Regardless of the outcome, involvement in legal proceedings may have an adverse impact on the Company because of defense and settlement costs, diversion of management resources, and other factors.
 The Company cannot predict the outcome of these suits, and failure by the Company to obtain favorable resolutions could have a material adverse effect on its business, results of operations, and financial condition.
-The Company's chances of success on the merits of these suits are still uncertain and any possible loss or range of loss cannot be reasonably estimated and as such the Company has not recorded a liability as of June 30, 2023.
+The Company's chances of success on the merits of these suits are still uncertain and any possible loss or range of loss cannot be reasonably estimated and as such the Company has not recorded a liability as of September 30, 2023.